-Funding.
-The budget request for FY2008 includes \$0 for the P.L.
-566 projects, the same as in the continuing resolution guiding funding for FY2007 (P.L.
-110-5); \$0 for the P.L.
-534 projects, which also were unfunded in the FY2007 continuing resolution; and \$5.8 million for the rehabilitation program, \$25.5 million less than the \$31.3 million provided in the FY2007 continuing resolution.
-In previous years, the Watershed and Flood Prevention Operations appropriations had included numerous instances of congressionally designated funds for specified projects; sometimes the total value of these designated grants approached the total appropriation.
-Also in previous years, limits had been placed on how funding could be spent by limiting the amount available for technical assistance, and for carrying out activities related to the Endangered Species Act.
-However, FY2007 was the first time that Congress provided no funding for specific projects.
-In most years recently, the Administration (regardless of which party controls the White House) has requested significant funding reductions which Congress has rejected, although FY2006 was the first time, at least in many years, that the Administration had called for no funding (it did so again in FY2007 and FY2008, as noted above).
-In previous years, Congress had always responded by appropriating funds, usually in amounts that were similar to the preceding year.
-In the late 1980s and early 1990s, for example, annual appropriations averaged around \$160 million, although the President's budget requests were often for lower amounts.
+The budget request for FY2011 sought no funding for Watershed and Flood Prevention Operations and sought \$40.5 million for the rehabilitation program-\$336,000 above the FY2010 request.
+The FY2011 request was a decrease from FY2010 funding contained in P.L.
+111-80, which provided \$30 million for Watershed and Flood Prevention Operations and \$40.2 million for Watershed Rehabilitation.
+In previous years, the Watershed and Flood Prevention Operations appropriation had included numerous instances of congressionally designated funds for specified projects; sometimes the total value of these designated grants approached the total appropriation.
+In FY2010, \$22.1 million of the \$30 million (74%) appropriated for Watershed and Flood Prevention Operations was congressionally designated for specified projects.
+Also in previous years, limits had been placed on how funding could be spent by limiting the amount available for technical assistance.
+In FY2010, appropriations language limited technical assistance to \$12 million of the \$30 million total.

+In recent years, the Administration (regardless of which party has control of the White House) has requested significant funding reductions that Congress has rejected.
+FY2006 was the first time, at least in many years, that the Administration called for no funding of Watershed and Flood Prevention Operations, and it has done so each year since then, including the FY2011 request.
+In prior years, Congress had always responded by appropriating funds for these activities, usually in amounts similar to the preceding year.
+In the late 1980s and early 1990s, for example, annual appropriations averaged around \$160 million, although the President's budget often requested lower amounts.

 Historically, overall watershed funding ultimately has varied a great deal from year to year.
 Much of this variation is the result of appropriations for the emergency component, which is enacted in emergency supplemental appropriations and varies widely from year to year.
-Some consider the overall watershed program to be a public works effort that supports local employment and economic development, while others consider it to be a "pork barrel" program that provides support to projects that are frequently of limited merit.
+Some consider the overall watershed program to be a public works effort that supports local employment and economic development (and therefore might support additional funding in the current economic setting), while others consider it to be a "pork barrel" program that provides support to projects that are frequently of limited merit.

-Statutory and Regulatory Authorities.
+Statutory and Regulatory Authorities

 The Flood Control Act of 1944, P.L.
 78-534, as amended, 58 Stat.
 907 (33 U.S.C.
 701b-1); Watershed Protection and Flood Prevention Act of 1954, P.L.
 83-566, as amended, 68 Stat.
 666 (16 U.S.C.
 1001-1006).
-Regulations are codified at 7 CFR Part 622.
-For information, see [http://www.nrcs.usda.gov/programs/watershed/index.html] or [http://12.46.245.173/pls/portal30/SYSTEM.PROGRAM_TEXT_RPT.SHOW?p arg_names=prog_nbr&p_arg_values=10.904].
+Regulations are codified at 7 CFR Part 622 (Watershed and Flood Prevention Operations) and 7 CFR 624 (Emergency Watershed Protection).12

-[This section prepared by Jeffrey Zinn, Specialist in Natural Resources Policy, Resources, Science and Industry Division (707-7257).]
+[This section prepared by Megan Stubbs, Analyst in Agricultural Conservation and Natural Resources Policy, Resources, Science and Industry Division (707-8707).]